[Support Guide] Reconnecting your repository to your Netlify site

 TL;DR:

-• navigate to site settings page
+• navigate to Site Configuration

 • in the top configuration card (“Continuous deployment”), select “Manage Repository”